Default Tariff Cap (Price Cap) Predictions & Insights

 Cornwall Insight is a trusted provider of forecast models for the Default Tariff Cap, commonly known as the price cap.
-Here, we present our latest predictions for the upcoming cap periods and address frequently asked questions regarding the cap.
-Our webpage serves as a reliable source of information for anyone interested in staying up to date with the price cap.
+View our latest predictions for the upcoming cap periods and address frequently asked questions.

-Figure 1: Cornwall Insight’s Default tariff cap forecasts including VAT (dual fuel, direct debit customer, national average figures)
+Figure 1: Cornwall Insight’s Default Tariff Cap forecast using Typical Domestic Consumption Values (dual fuel, direct debit customer)

 To give people an idea of what an average household may be paying under the price cap Ofgem has devised Typical Domestic Consumption Values (TDCVs) for gas and electricity.

-Under the Ofgem definition, a customer with a Typical Domestic Consumption Value (TDCV) uses 2,900kWh per annum for electricity and 12,000kWh per annum for gas.
+From 1st July Ofgem will change it’s definition of a Typical Domestic Consumption Value (TDCV), and will lower the values to 2,500 kWh per annum for electricity and 9,500 kWh per annum for gas.

 While the average consumer cap is helpful for comparison and based on the stated TDCVs, the cap is not a finite limit on the total cost of energy a customer pays per year on their energy bills, this is based on a household’s energy consumption.